sergio meana I el financiero | 15 august 2016

 To access the full article in Spanish please, click here.

 Guillermo Bilbao, director of PA Consulting in Mexico, is quoted in an article in El Financiero.
-The discusses the potential partnerships for transport and storage facilities in the oil and gas sector.
+The article discusses the potential partnerships for transport and storage facilities in the oil and gas sector.